d-plaindoux/suitcase/README.md

 * Google JSON 2.2.4

-## Other Propositions
+## Other Propositions & Discussions

+A review of various approches is given in the [Structural Pattern Matching in Java](http://blog.higher-order.com/blog/2009/08/21/structural-pattern-matching-in-java/).
+It starts from the visitor and proposes alternatives with a functional programming approach.

 Some propositions are also available for this purpose like [Towards Pattern Matching in Java](http://kerflyn.wordpress.com/2012/05/09/towards-pattern-matching-in-java/)

 ## License